DaanvanOtterloo/IotSitewise_Changes/content/en/docs/appstore/connectors/aws/aws-iot-sitewise.md

 The AWS IoT SiteWise connector requires Mendix Studio Pro version 9.18.0 or above.

 To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS Authentication connector version 2.3.0 or higher](https://marketplace.mendix.com/link/component/120333).
-It is crucial for the AWS IoT SiteWise connector to function correctly.
+If you are using the Amazon Iot SiteWise connector version 2.0 or higher, it requires the AWS Authentication connector version 3.0 or higher.
+It is crucial for the Amazon Iot SiteWise connector to function correctly.
 For more information about installing and configuring the AWS Authentication connector, see [AWS Authentication](/appstore/connectors/aws/aws-authentication/).

 ### 1.3 Licensing and Cost